rorilla/VectorMD/README.md

 We welcome contributions!
 If you'd like to help improve `VectorMD`, please fork the repository and submit a pull request.

-## Contribution

-Contributions are always welcome!
-If you'd like to help improve VectorMD, please fork the repository and submit a pull request.

 ## License

 [Apache-2.0 license](LICENSE)